chotee/memberizer/README.rst

 #.
 Send out emails to members that have been created / granted member status.

 #.
 Send an email with the results of the update back to the signer of the member document.

 #.
-Either be called with file to process or watch directory for new documents.

-#.
 Use the password store provided by OS to store the LDAP and GnuPG keys.